Polyandry in India

 Draupadi and her five husbands, the Pandavas.
 Top down, from left to right: the twins Nakula and Sahadeva stand either side of the throne on which Yudhishthira and Draupadi sit between Bhima and Arjuna.

 Polyandry in India refers to the practice of polyandry, whereby a woman has two or more husbands at the same time, either historically on the Indian subcontinent or currently in the country of India.
-An early example can be found in the Hindu epic Mahabharata, in which Draupadi, daughter of the king of Panchala, is married to five brothers.
+An early example can be found in the Hindu epic Mahābhārata, in which Draupadi, daughter of the king of Panchala, is married to five brothers.

-Polyandry was mainly prevalent in the Kinnaur Region, a part of Himachal in India which is close to the Tibet or currently the Indo-China border.
+Polyandry was mainly prevalent in the Kinnaur region, a part of Himachal Pradesh in India which is close to the Tibet or currently the China–India border.
 As mentioned in the epic Mahabharata, the Pandavas were banished from their kingdom for thirteen years and they spent the last year hiding in this hilly terrain of Kinnaur.
-Some Kinaauris claim that this practice has been inherited from the Pandavas, who they identify as their ancestors.
-The Garhwali people similarly identify their practice of polyandry with their descent from the Pandavas.
+Some Kinnauris claim that this practice has been inherited from the Pandavas, who they identify as their ancestors.
+The Jaunsari people similarly identify their practice of polyandry with their descent from the Pandavas.

 Polyandry is also seen in South India among the Todas tribes of Nilgiris, Nanjanad Vellala of Travancore.
-While polyandrous unions have disappeared from the traditions of many of the groups and tribes, it is still practiced by some Paharis, especially in the Jaunsar-Bawar region in Northern India.
+While polyandrous unions have disappeared from the traditions of many of the groups and tribes, it is still practiced by some in the Jaunsar-Bawar region in North India.

 Recent years have seen the rise in fraternal polyandry in the agrarian societies in Malwa region of Punjab to avoid division of farming land.